Events are in chronological order.

 The American Association of School Librarians (AASL) will celebrate the picture book during the month of November as a partner of the third annual Picture Book Month.
 Founded by author and storyteller Dianne de Las Casas, Picture Book Month is an international literacy initiative that celebrates the print picture book in an increasingly digital age.
 Contact Picture Book Month with questions.

-Children's Book Week was relocated from November to May by the Children's Book Council
+Children's Book Week, organized by the Children's Book Council

 International Literacy Day, sponsored by the United Nations Educational, Scientific and Cultural Organization (UNESCO)